cassidyjames/cassidyjames.github.io/home/index.md

 I have around a dozen of these warm white Cree bulbs and they have been by far the most reliable in my house.
 I honestly don’t think I have ever had to power cycle even one of them over the past couple of years; they just keep on trucking, and extending the Zigbee mesh network all the same.

 The one minor complaint I have is that a couple of them flicker at 1% brightness in some of my fixtures; this may not be noticable to you or even affect you/your lighting fixtures, and it is easier resolved by using 5% brightness instead—but I thought I would mention it for completeness sake.

+#### Lightify, OSRAM, Sylvania _👎 Avoid_

+Oh boy.
+I found a good deal on a lot of these lights on eBay and have regretted ever since.

+Some folks say they work fine for them!
+It may be a conflict with a specific device, Zigbee channel, neighbor interference, or just a bad batch, but **every single one** of these bulbs has had issues ranging from annoying (glitchy color changing), to unacceptable (requiring a reset to come back online every week or two), to literally unusable (falling off the network and never coming back—even post factory reset).

+Apparently there were sold under the Lightify brand with their own hub, but some bulbs are advertised under the OSRAM and Sylvania brands.
+Lightify shut down and stopped supporting their hub, but thanks to the magic of Zigbee, _technically_ the bulbs should still be fine to use with other hubs.
+But I do **not** recommend it under any circumstances based on my experiences.